chihero/git-credential-manager/docs/azrepos-users-and-tokens.md

 ```

 In the above example, and global account binding for the `fabrikam` organization
 will be forgotten.
-The next time you need to renew a PAT (if using PATs) or
-perform any remote Git operation (is using Azure tokens) you will be prompted
+The next time you perform any remote Git operation you will
-to authenticate again.
+be prompted to authenticate again.

 To forget or remove a local binding, within the repository run the `unbind`
 command with the `--local` option: